 The key word here is behold.
-Here is the Lord's Parousia.
-Here is Jesus' appearing.
-He appears from heaven, for His people - but against the world.
+Here is His Parousia.
+Here is His appearing.
+From heaven, for His people-but against the world.
 This is the triumph and terror of the Lord's coming.

 John sees Him returning just as He left.
 There was a bright morning where John stood with the other disciples and watched Jesus go up into the clouds.
 The angels sent them on to their ministries with the promise that Jesus would come just like that.
-Now, John gathers up the prophecy and promise and nourishes his hope on the sweet honey of that prospect.
+So John gathers up the prophecy and promise and nourishes his hope on the sweet honey of that prospect.

 But what is triumph for us will be terror for the lost.
 Everyone will see Him.
 From all over the world, all the tribes and peoples of the earth who have rejected Him will suddenly be overwhelmed in the flood of His fire and wrath and they will mourn.
-How is it with you on this day?
+How is it with on this day?
 How will it be with your soul on that day?
 Will you be one of the redeemed or one of the ruined.
 Will there be magnificent triumph or mournful and mad terror?
 Flee to Christ today.
 In Him alone put your faith.
 For in Him we will be delivered from the wrath to come.

-God and His Word (v.8)
+God and His Word